9aditya9/HackPrinceton21/ML-Model/TensorFlowDeepLearning/README.md

 ```

 The next step was to write the `Runefile.yml` file in the `stroke_tflite_models` directory.
 To do so we followed the documentation [here](https://hotg.dev/docs/reference/runefile_yml/)

+Runefile.yml declares how the machine learning pipeline is configured.